donneypr/AlexNet_CIFAR10/README.md

 ## AlexNet

-Implementation of the original AlexNet propsoed on ImageNet Classification with Deep Convolutional Neural Networks by Krizhevsky et el.
+Implementation of the original AlexNet proposed on ImageNet Classification with Deep Convolutional Neural Networks by Krizhevsky et el.
 I had to use a smaller dataset called CIFAR10 because I didn't have access to a GPU.